 - Summary: This technology is about electrospun chitosan nanofibers reversibly acylated to enhance structural integrity and promote healing and the formation of tissues.
 The invention also includes compositions and methods for producing a modified chitosan material having anti-inflammatory and pro-healing characteristics and methods of using the modified chitosan materials in a film, a gel, a membrane, microfibers, nanofibers, nano- or micro-particles/spheres and/or sponges.

-- U.S. Patent Applications: Chitosan nanofiber compositions, compositions comprising modified chitosan, and methods of use.
+- U.S. Patent 11,229,721: Chitosan nanofiber compositions, compositions comprising modified chitosan, and methods of use.

 - Inventor: Dr. Joel Bumgardner: Primary inventor is still on campus and very active in the same areas with some animal data.
-U.S. & PCT Patent applications were filed in February 2015 (20160367722).
+US & PCT Patent applications were filed in February 2015 (20160367722) with one US patent issued to date.
 Potential applications in hard and/or soft tissue regeneration.